 2- Winter in the Forest.
 We have the autumn version and loved it so much I was excited to see a winter version as well.
 This is just a really cute, lift-a-flap, book that looks at some animals as they go about winter.
 Realistically looking, I love how they have different birds, as that’s what E and V are very much into.

 3- Owl Moon.
-A classic that has a few of E and V’s favourite things; the moon, adventure with daddy, and bird.
+A classic that has a few of E and V’s favourite things; the moon, adventure with daddy, and birds.

 4- Miss Lina’s Ballerinas.
 A gift from last year makes this book seem perfect for Christmas–perhaps it’s the ballerina to The Nutcracker connection.
 Whatever it is, this book belongs as part of our advent book calendar.